 Once you get your new tires installed, take it easy on the road for a while to break the tires in.
 New tires may feel different than the tires you replaced, since they are likely performing better than a worn tire, and have the latest technology.

 Also, if you changed categories of tires, you might experience a big change in the feel of your drive.
-For example, switching from an all-terrain to a highway tire might change the roughness and noise of your drive.
+For example, switching from an highway to an all-terrain tire might change the roughness and noise of your drive, as well as your fuel consumption.

 Deciding when to replace your tires is an important decision, both for the safety of your vehicle and that of others.
 Use the above guide to steer you in the right direction and help determine exactly when you should make the switch to brand new tires.